Ottawa's largest school board set to debate mandatory masks | CBC News

 The Ottawa-Carleton District School Board (OCDSB) is set to discuss a temporary mask mandate during a special meeting on Tuesday evening.

-The debate will take place after first-time trustee Dr. Nili Kaplan-Myrth called for masks to be required during all activities except for music and other performing arts or sports where they can't be worn, as well as during lunch or snack breaks.
+The debate will take place after new trustee Dr. Nili Kaplan-Myrth called in a motion for masks to be required during all activities except for music and other performing arts or sports where they can't be worn, as well as during lunch or snack breaks.

 OCDSB chair Lyra Evans disputed the province's claim, saying legal opinions received by the board contradict the ministry.
 The board does have the "legal authority" to implement a masking requirement, she said, but declined to add more, citing solicitor-client privilege.